 The Boeing Company is committed to maintaining the safety and security of our systems and our customers’ information.
 We encourage earnest, responsible reporting of potential security vulnerabilities in any product, system, or asset made by or belonging to Boeing.
 Before reporting, please review our submission process, including our guidelines for responsible disclosure and coordination.

 Security Vulnerability Submission Process

-If you believe you have found a security vulnerability in a Boeing product, system, or asset, please submit the vulnerability information to Boeing through an encrypted email to VulnerabilityDisclosure.
+If you believe you have found a vulnerability in a Boeing product, system, or asset, please submit the vulnerability information to Boeing through an encrypted email to VulnerabilityDisclosure.
 Encrypt your file using our public Boeing PGP/GPG public key.

 To enable Boeing to investigate and remedy the potential vulnerability, please report it as soon as possible after discovering it and provide a detailed summary of the vulnerability, including the following if known:

 - A description of the finding and how it was discovered

 - The product(s), system(s), or asset(s) affected

 - Reproduction instructions to enable Boeing to validate the vulnerability (e.g., actions and results)

 Your contact information and PGP key.
 Personal data Boeing receives in connection with your submission will be retained and protected in accordance with the company’s privacy policies and any applicable laws.